KWB-R/fakin/content/tool/git/index.md

 authors = ["rustler", "sonnenberg", "matzinger", "stapf"]
 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "version-control"]
+tags = ["programming", "reproducibility", "version control"]

 # Project summary to display on homepage.
 summary = "Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency."